hhru/api/docs_eng/employer_negotiations.md

 For example:

-* `wrong_state` – action is not possible due to current response status
+* `wrong_state` – if the action is not possible because of the current response status
-* `resume_not_found` – if the CV from the response was hidden or deleted by the applicant
+* `resume_not_found` – if the resume from this response was hidden or deleted by the applicant
 * `empty_message` and `too_long_message` – text size limit is
   violated
 * `address_not_found` – if the sent address does not exist or belongs to